deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion27.png" alt="">

 As we can recall from part two, this was also the case.
-However, in ChakraCore, we could consistently compute the offset from the leaked `stackLimitForCurrentThread` _consistently_ between exploit attempts.
+However, in ChakraCore, we could compute the offset from the leaked `stackLimitForCurrentThread` _consistently_ between exploit attempts.
 Let's compute the distance from our leaked `stackLimitForCurrentThread` with the actual stack limit from the TEB.

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion28.png" alt="">